Nsb2020/Loan-Default-Prediction-/README.md

 These two fundamental drivers need to be determined at the point of each application to allow the credit grantor to make a calculated decision based on repayment odds, which in turn determines if an applicant should get a loan, and if so - what the size, price and tenure of the offer will be.

 ## Project Overview
-This project was aimed at predicting if a loan was good (1) or bad (0) using the borrower's information as the training set.
+* This project was aimed at predicting if a loan was good (1) or bad (0) using the borrower's information as the training set.
 It helps the SuperLender's loan officer   make a calculated decision based on repayment odds, which in turn determines if an applicant should get a loan and, if so, what the size, price, and tenure of the   offer will be.
+* The model in this project was built using random forest classifiers and grid search to optimize the best parameters for the model.

 # Data